Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 Group CBT has demonstrated positive outcomes in treating these conditions by targeting dysfunctional thoughts and maladaptive behaviors while fostering a supportive environment for learning coping strategies and skills.

-Eating disorders like bulimia nervosa and binge-eating disorder can also be treated effectively using group CBT.
+Eating disorders like bulimia nervosa and binge-eating disorder (BED) can also be treated effectively using group CBT.

-Group CBT can lead to significant improvements in disorder-related symptoms and lead to better treatment outcomes in comparison to other therapeutic approaches.
+Group CBT can lead to significant improvements in disorder-related symptoms and lead to good treatment.

 Post-Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a condition that develops in response to experiencing a traumatic event.
+Post-traumatic stress disorder (PTSD) is a condition that develops in response to experiencing a traumatic event or, in the case of Complex PTSD, prolonged and/or repeated exposure to stressful, frightening, or distressing events.

-Group CBT has been shown to help individuals with PTSD by focusing on trauma-related thoughts, emotions, and behaviors, providing a supportive environment where participants can share experiences and learn coping skills.
+Group CBT has been shown to help individuals with PTSD by focusing on trauma-related thoughts, emotions, and behaviors, providing a supportive environment where participants can share experiences, learn about the effects of trauma, and learn coping skills to deal with dysregulation or overwhelm in everyday life.

 Substance Use Disorders